Mercer University: Athletics

 Mercer fields eighteen (18) teams, known as the Bears, on the NCAA Division I level (FCS, formerly I-AA, for football); all teams compete in the Southern Conference except women's sand volleyball, which is not sponsored by the SoCon, and thus competes in the ASUN Conference.
 Men's teams include baseball, basketball, cross-country, football, golf, lacrosse, soccer, and tennis.
 Women's teams include basketball, cross-country, golf, lacrosse, sand volleyball, soccer, softball, tennis, track and field, and volleyball.

-Mercer was a charter member of the ASUN Conference, originally called the Trans American Athletic Conference, from 1978–2014.
+Mercer was a charter member of the ASUN Conference, originally called the Trans American Athletic Conference, from 1978 to 2014.
 Mercer teams won 21 Atlantic Sun championships: five baseball, six men's basketball, two women's basketball, five men's soccer, and one each in women's soccer, men's lacrosse, and men's golf.
 The men's basketball team won the 2012 CollegeInsider.com Postseason Tournament and in 2014 defeated Duke in the first round of the NCAA tournament.